Ziad-Ashraf-Abdu/smart-lumbar-trainer/README.md

 ---

 ## Overview
 Low back pain (LBP) is a common musculoskeletal disorder, with high-load resistance training being a significant risk factor when performed with improper kinematics.
-This project addresses the inability of novice weightlifters to dissociate hip flexion from lumbar flexion during exercises such as the deadlift and squat.
+This project addresses the inability of novice weightlifters to dissociate hip flexion ( The movement starts from an upright position, where the subject bends forward to reach the toes )  from lumbar flexion during exercises such as the deadlift and squat.

 The **Dual-IMU Smart Trainer** uses a differential sensing architecture to isolate relative lumbar flexion through mathematical subtraction of pelvic motion from thoracic motion.
 Unlike single-sensor devices that only measure global trunk inclination, this system ensures feedback is only triggered by actual form breakdowns, not healthy hip hinge movements.